George Adamson Wildlife Preservation Trustelephants

 Wild dogs

-The African Wild Dog is a vanishing species.
+The African Wild Dog (Lycaon pictus) is a vanishing species.
 Mysterious, elusive, and enigmatic, they are the restless corsairs of the African plains.
 They possess no territories.
 Only when the alpha female whelps does the pack settle down for a few months, until the pups are old enough to accompany it on its marathon journeys.

 African Wild Dogs are the wolves of Africa.
 Their heads are broad, their muzzles short.
 There is strength in the muscular neck, stamina in the deep chest, tenacity in their long, slim legs.
 They seldom raise their hunting pace above 30 miles per hour, but can maintain a steady speed for miles, wearing down their prey in a remorseless and single-minded chase to the death.

 For years, they were despised as vermin, shot and poisoned by farmers, hunters, pastoralists and game departments.
-Condemned as stock raiders, they have become fugitives, a vanishing breed once memorably described by conservationist-photographer Hugo van Lawick as "innocent killers".
+Condemned as stock raiders, they became fugitives, a vanishing breed once memorably described by the late conservationist-photographer Hugo van Lawick as "innocent killers".
 All over Africa, their history has been one of unremitting persecution.
 Only when more enlightened attitudes began to prevail did they appear for the first time in their own true light: not as indiscriminate butchers, but as highly intelligent social animals whose hunting efficiency actually improves the quality of the game by removing sick individuals and scattering herds to prevent inbreeding.

 Sadly, the change in attitude has come too late to save many packs.
 Despite the protection of the parks and reserves, they have continued to decline throughout their range.
 Disease and poisoning are some of the prime causes of their downfall.
 Canine distemper and rabies, picked up from domestic dogs, can wipe out an entire pack: once one animal is infected, the sociability of the Wild Dog ensures that the disease spreads rapidly throughout the pack.